FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 While it is possible to write your own authentication and authorization tools, it is often best to use an open source tool or external service like FusionAuth, as authorization servers are complex and require a decent amount of maintenance.
 If you are not able to dedicate developer hours and knowledge to maintaining your auth tools, they can be exploited and result in data loss and a whole host of other issues.

-## What is the OAuth 2.0 Authorization Code Grant?
+## What is the OAuth 2.0 Authorization Code grant?

 This is the flow we are going to use to authenticate our users.
-In this particular code grant, FusionAuth generates and passes validated access tokens to the React app, which then presents those tokens to the Express backend to gain access to the requested resources.
+In this particular grant, FusionAuth generates and passes validated access tokens to the React app, which then presents those tokens to the Express backend to gain access to the requested resources.
 The tokens are never stored on the browser, but are instead stored on the server.
 This is called the "backend for frontend" pattern, or BFF.
 If you want to learn more, take a look at our [Modern Guide to OAuth](https://fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

-Using an authorization code grant has many advantages, including keeping communication about users on the trusted, server-side of web applications, and exchanging access codes for tokens also on that same trusted server side.
+Using an Authorization Code grant has many advantages, including being more secure than the Implicit Grant.
+Whereas an implicit grant will grant a user access to resources based on a simple username and password being present in a user data store, the Authorization Code grant adds an extra layer of security by exchanging an Authorization Code for an Access Token before the user can gain access to their resources.
+To see a deep dive into this flow that is language-agnostic, take a look at our [Example Authoriation Code Grant](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant).

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/openweb.png" alt="graphic showing the client and server side of the app" class="img-fluid" figure=false %}

 ## What is FusionAuth?

 FusionAuth is a complete auth platform that saves your team time and resources by handling everything to do with authentication and identity access management.
 It allows you to quickly implement complex standards like OAuth, OpenID Connect, and SAML and build out additional login features to meet compliance requirements.
+FusionAuth is built by devs, for devs.
+With an API-first architecture, great documentation, and fantastic support, we take auth off your plate so you can get back to building something awesome.

 ## Before you begin